alxbel/films-info-android/README.md

-# nice-films.info android client
-Android client for nice-films.info
+# Android client for nice-films.info